vyos/vyos-documentation/docs/interfaces/wireless.rst

 To get it to work as a access point with this configuration you will need to set up a DHCP server to work with that network.
-You can - of course - also bridge the Wireless interface with any configured bridge (:ref:`bridge`) on the system.
+You can - of course - also bridge the Wireless interface with any configured bridge (:ref:`bridge-interface`) on the system.

 WPA/WPA2 enterprise
 *******************